Read, Eval, Print, Loop: REPL

 Type -> Type

-is a type constructor that is not fully realized (it means it is awaiting for more types) that takes a type which then return the fully realized type.
+It means Array is a type constructor that is not fully realized (it means it is awaiting for more types) that takes a type which then return the fully realized type.

-, it is an array of what?
+If we say Array, it is an array of what?

 Numbers?
 Chars?
 Strings?